 My husband LOVED it and had me ask for the recipe.

 The SkinnyTaste recipe uses mashed potatoes but she used tater tots in honor of our dog Mickey (who loves tater tots).

 Which those were really good on top but I only had hash browns in the freezer.

-If you wanted to make them vegan you too can add the tater tots instead of the cheesy hash browns.
+If you wanted to make the Cheesy Hash Brown Topped Vegetarian Shepherds Pie vegan you can add the tater tots instead of the cheesy hash browns.